-Hellsing: Zorin Blitz crosses it when she lays siege to the Hellsing Mansion with her forces, mind rapes Seras by delving deep into Seras' memories, forcing her to relive her painful childhood, where she had to watch her parents be murdered by gangsters and her mother's corpse being raped.
-While Seras is trapped in the illusion, Zorin hacks off her arm, stabs her through the back, and cuts her eyes.
+Zorin Blitz crosses it when she lays siege to the Hellsing Mansion with her forces, mind rapes Seras by delving deep into Seras' memories, forcing her to relive her painful childhood, where she had to watch her parents be murdered by gangsters and her mother's corpse being raped.
+While Seras is trapped in the illusion, Zorin hacks off her arm, stabs her through the back, and slashes out her eyes.
 Bernadotte and his two remaining squad members arrive and manage to temporarily disable Zorin by shooting her multiple times and Bernadotte tries to escape with the badly wounded Seras, but Zorin kills him by stabbing him through the back with her scythe.
 To top it all off as Seras cradles Pip's dead body and cries for him Zorin mocks Pip calling him an "insect" and prepares to kill Seras and her fellow team members.
-This was enough to provoke Seras into absolutely curb stomping Zorin and her forces to death and pulling a No-Holds-Barred Beatdown on Zorin by scraping her face until it remains as nothing more than a red smear on the wall.
+This was enough to provoke Seras into drinking Pip's blood and becoming a full vampire before absolutely curb stomping Zorin and her forces to death and killing Zorin by cheese-grating her face against a nearby wall until it was nothing more than a red smear.

 The burglars from Seras's past definitely crossed the MEH.
 Seras, who seems a cheerful and upbeat girl for most of the manga, has a rather dark and disturbing backstory, which seems to have happened when she was very young.
 It consists of her father being murdered by burglars, her mother hiding her in a cupboard to protect her, and her mother's subsequent murder by the same burglars.
 Seras tries to exact revenge by stabbing one of the guys in the eye with a fork.
 She gets shot for doing so and one of the perpetrators proceed to rape her mother's corpse, due to it being "still warm".
 In full view of Seras who lies on the ground bleeding profusely watching it happen and unable to do anything to stop it.